 The Graduate School of Management and Career Development staff work diligently to develop career and internships opportunities, provide contacts with local, regional, national and international companies, and implement programming designed to enhance your job or internship search knowledge and abilities.
 It is expected that you will take individual responsibility for your career development and job search.
 You should be working aggressively on career management from the beginning of the Fall Quarter.
 You must be proactive!

-In order to use the services of the Career Development Center, all students are required to complete all of the following as explained in detail in Part II of the Career Development Handbook.
+In order to use the services of the Career Development Center, all students are required to complete the following:

 - Complete the Webinar Series & Assignments

 - Attend Career Development Sessions & Workshops at Orientation

 - Adhere to On-Campus Interview Protocol & Professional Conduct